 This was a business that highly appealed to Peter.
 Unlike many who come to the Napa Valley in retirement with no plans to become either growers or vintners but then get sucked in by the “Napa allure”, Peter came to Napa during his career – because of his company’s decision to locate their offices from Santa Monica.
 He worked for the Doctors Company, the largest physician owned medical malpractice insurer in the country.
 At one point the relocation team identified 17 different communities and on Peter’s strong recommendation, finally settled on Napa for its agricultural feel and dedication to preserving some of the surrounding land…and of course, no big freeways!

 Once he moved here permanently he started looking for a home and existing vineyards on the same property.
 Not finding this he started from scratch with land that previously was only used for grazing and never planted to grapes.
-Seeking out the advice of a top vineyard manager and soils expert he was given suggestions for possible varieties and in addition he had neighbors who owned several existing vineyards.
-After finding out this region of Napa is prime for both Merlot and Cabernet Sauvignon, he planted these varieties along with just a small amount of Cabernet Franc.
+Seeking out the advice of a top vineyard manager and soils expert (who had spent time in Pomerol, Bordeaux), he gave Peter suggestions for possible varieties.
+In addition neighbors owned several existing vineyards.
+After determining this slice of the Napa Valley is prime for both Merlot and Cabernet Sauvignon, he planted these varieties along with just a small amount of Cabernet Franc.
 Crane Family Vineyards owns 7 acres in the shadow of Mt.
 Veeder on the west side of Napa Valley on the southern spine of the Mayacamas mountains.

-Once his vineyards came into production he started selling the fruit to several high end wineries.
+Once the vineyards came into production Peter started selling the fruit to several premium wineries.
 Fortuitously he met Jack Cakebread of Cakebread Cellars through a mutual friend and Jack convinced him to join his board of directors – as Peter says, his “retirement” became one year, then two and finally resulted in his becoming the President of Cakebread Cellars for 5 years.
 During his time there, he started thinking about making his own wine and a statement from Jack Cakebread set him in motion.
 Jack said “if you really want to know wine you have to make it yourself”.

-Peter then held back some of his own grapes and built a very cute small bonded winery just above his vineyard which he now refers to as “the house that Jack built”.
+Peter then held back some of his own grapes and built a very cute small bonded winery in 1995 just above his vineyard which he now refers to as “the house that Jack built”.
+While the rest of their wines are made at Laird Family Estate (since 1999 and are one of Laird’s oldest custom crush clients), the dessert wine is made on property in the winery.
 This is certainly one of the smaller stand alone bonded wineries in Napa.
 Surrounded by the caliber of Cakebread’s winemaking team and other area vintners Peter had plenty of initial help as a first time winemaker.
-Wining top honors in almost every competition they placed wine in as well as a double gold medal in the 1998 California State fair (only 13 double golds out of 2700 entries) – indicated that they were onto something good.
-The first commercial release was the next year.
+Wining top honors in almost every competition they placed wine in – as well as taking home a double gold medal in the 1998 California State fair (only 13 double golds out of 2700 entries) – indicated that they were onto something special.
+The first commercial vintage of Crane Family Vineyard was in 1999.

 The 2005 Crane Family Vineyards Estate Merlot has very rich large aromas (for a Merlot) – a nice spiciness with cassis represented on the bouquet with more terroir driven mineralities as it opens up.
-There is a row of Bay trees growing near one part of the vineyard which may in fact contribute some of this spiciness to both the nose and palate.
-There are pleasant dark cherry notes on the palate with slight touches of mocha on the finish.
+A row of bay trees grows near one part of the vineyard which may in fact contribute some of this spiciness to both the nose and palate.
+Pleasant dark cherry notes show on the palate with slight touches of mocha on the finish.

 The 2005 Crane Family Vineyards Allison’s Cuvee Reserve Merlot also is blended with smaller amounts of Cabernet Sauvignon and Petite Sirah.
 This is an elegant Merlot that is very dark crimson in color.
 It is a wine that is well structured yet at the same time has the balance to be consumed now.
 Spicy pepper, tobacco and cherry aromas lead to a mouth feel that is very smooth and silky.
 This is their premium wine.

-Peter is also the author of two books, (Calabrian Tales and Out of Calabria) which take place in a region of Southern Italy; each book is based on the real life tales of his mother and father’s side of the family.
+Peter is also the author of two books, (Calabrian Tales and Out of Calabria) which take place in a region of Southern Italy; each book is based on the real life tales of his mother and father’s side of the family but somewhat dramatized.
 Out of Calabria is really well written – a story for hopeless romantics and for those who believe that the power of perseverance and love will ultimately overcome tragedy and hardships.

+The winery is not open to the public and does not host tastings.
 The best way to acquire their wine is via their mailing list.
-They are also distributed in select Trader Joe’s in California displayed in their premium wine section and one may sometimes find the wine locally at Backroom Wines in the city of Napa.
+In the past certain wines have been available in select Trader Joe’s in California displayed in their premium wine section.
+One may sometimes find the wine locally at Backroom Wines in the city of Napa.
 For more information, visit: www.cranefamilyvineyards.com